 Last was The Retribution Gospel Choir, which features two members of Low, which is a decent band.
 They played some new (and very loud) version of their slowcore rock from the 90’s.
 Again, didn’t do it for me.
 After a couple songs I decided to just head back.

 The last day of the fest was pretty cool.
-Sari and I decided to head over to the Zine and Record Fair at St. David’s Church.
+I decided to head over to the Zine and Record Fair at St. David’s Church.
 Only problem was that it wasn’t at St. David’s Church.
 And that place is really far.
 So after we’d travelled all the way across the city to get to the place, we realized it wasn’t the right place.
 The right church was actually only ten minutes from King’s.
 My amazing sense of direction prevails once again!
 The good part of the whole getting lost bit though was that I found a new comic book store with better prices and selection than the resident one, Strange Adventures.

 When we got to the Zine and Record Fair I bought a couple albums and checked out a lot of the cool stuff.
 A lot of zines, cool clothing, weird things, etc. It was great; I love that kind of homemade craft stuff.

 That night we went and saw Picnicface’s HPE performance at the Citadel Hotel and of course it was hilarious.
 Then we went and had pizza and beer at Boston pizza.
 I decided I wasn’t going to go to any concerts that night and instead I would work on my essay.
-Sari however, convinced me to go with her to Coconut Grove for just a bit.
+My guest however, convinced me to go with her to Coconut Grove for just a bit.
 We checked out The Bicycles and some rapper dude or something and then decided to head back to my room.

 All in all it was a very awesome festival.
 I wish I could have seen Holy Fuck and Jay Reatard and Ruby Coast but whatevs, what I did see was awesome.
 I might even go so far as to say it was…explosive?
 Just maybe…